reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

   all quantities with the same dimension.
 - Units are given for every quantity individually.

-In the first case a conflict might arrise between the slit size given in mm and the wavelength in nm.
+In the first case a conflict might arise between the slit size given in mm and the wavelength in nm.

-The second approach has the advantage that there is no need to collect the consistuents of a physical quantity from various places in the document.
+The second approach has the advantage that there is no need to collect the constituents of a physical quantity from various places in the document.

 ## defaults